Deploying apps

 Run the following to unbind a service instance:

-cf unbind-service APPLICATION SERVICE_NAME
+cf unbind-service APP_NAME SERVICE_NAME

 cf delete-service SERVICE_NAME